pdidev/test_env/README.md

   - `openmpi_latest` the latest version of OpenMPI available in spack at the time of generation,
 * libs:
-  - The version without `_${optlibs}` is the version where the "vendored" libraries from PDI are used,
+  - without `-${libs}`: libraries "vendored" in PDI are not included,
-  - `optlibs_oldest` the oldest versions of "vendored" libraries supported by PDI,
+  - `libs_oldest` the oldest versions of the libraries "vendored" in PDI are included,
-  - `optlibs_latest` the latest versions of "vendored" libraries supported by PDI.
+  - `libs_latest` the latest versions of the libraries "vendored" in PDI are included,